Shivam7Sharma/Flask-Based-Personal-Blog/README.md

 - User-friendly: A platform for personal storytelling and content sharing.

 ## Deployment
-The application is successfully deployed on Heroku, resulting in a user-friendly platform for personal storytelling and content sharing, with active monthly user engagement.
+The application is successfully deployed on AWS Elastic Beanstalk, resulting in a user-friendly platform for personal storytelling and content sharing, with active monthly user engagement.

 ## Future Improvements
 - Add comment functionality for each blog post.